Essential Travel Tips for Women

 Multipurpose footwear.
-I recommend something similar to Tevas that you can get wet and hike in.
+I recommend something similar to Tevas that can get wet and you can hike in.
 Also bring a thin pair of flip flops that you can wear in the shower.
 You do not want your bare feet in some of the showers you'll encounter.

 Reusable shopping bags.
 Be kind to our planet.

-It is an investment but if you get a water purifier, like a Steripen, it will save you tons of money in the long-run and spare the planet a few more plastic bottles in the trash.
+It is an investment but if you get a portable water purifier, it will save you tons of money in the long-run and spare the planet a few more plastic bottles in the trash.